Hampus Lindholm: Boston Bruins

 Lindholm hoped to capitalize on his successful season, but was unable to do so in the 2023–24 season, as his production dropped significantly, as he recorded three goals and 23 assists in 70 games.
 As the season came to a close, Lindholm suffered a lower-body injury in late February 2024, causing him to a miss a few games.
 However, after a disappointing regular season, Lindholm would turn his game up in the 2024 playoffs.
 In the Bruins' first-round matchup against the Toronto Maple Leafs, Lindholm scored a goal and three assists in seven games.
 The series included a two-point performance by Lindholm in the decisive game 7, where he scored the game-tying goal, and assisted on David Pastrňák's series-winning overtime goal.

 Lindholm entered the 2024–25 season hoping to bounce back from a disappointing 2023-24 campaign.
 However, his comeback was put in jeopardy when on November 12, 2024, he got injured blocking a shot in a game against the St. Louis Blues.
 He left the game, and did not return, sparking concern.
 The next day, then-Bruins head coach Jim Montgomery announced that Lindholm would be out multiple weeks with a lower-body injury.
 A couple weeks later, now-interim head coach Joe Sacco said that Lindholm was still weeks away from returning to play.
 The injury caused Lindholm to be left off Team Sweden for the 4 Nations Face-Off.
 On January 14, 2025, the Bruins placed Lindholm on Long Term Injured Reserve (LTIR), although Sacco mentioned the same day that Lindholm was skating, albeit not in a competitive nature.
 On February 25, 2025, Bruins general manager Don Sweeney announced that Lindholm was unlikely to return the rest of the season, and revealed that he had fractured his patella against the Blues.
 Lindholm finished the season with three goals and four assists in 17 games.

 International play

 Lindholm has represented Sweden at the 2012 World U18 Championships, winning the silver medal.
 In the tournament, he was voted one of the Swedish team's three most valuable players of the tournament.
 He also won the most valuable player award in the games against Finland and Switzerland.

 Lindholm was not able to play for Sweden at the 2013 World Junior Championships due to a concussion.

+Lindholm made his Olympic debut for Sweden at the 2026 Winter Olympics, going scoreless in three games.